fiatjaf/jq-web/README.md

 The Emscripten runtime will try to `require` the `fs` module, and if it fails it will resort to an in-memory filesystem (almost no use of that is made by the library, but it is needed somehow).
 In Browserify there's a default `{}` that corresponds to the `fs` module, but in Webpack you must [declare it as an empty module](https://github.com/fiatjaf/jq-web/issues/5#issuecomment-342694955).

 #### 404 error when loading `.wasm` files
 By default projects compiled with Emscripten look for `.wasm` files in the same directory that the `.js` file is run from.
 This causes issues when using webpack because name of the `.wasm` file is altered with a hash and can be placed in a different directory.
-To fix this problem you can pass a `locateFile` function to the module constructor which tells it where to look for files.
+To fix this problem you can use the [copy-webpack-plugin](https://github.com/webpack-contrib/copy-webpack-plugin) to copy the `jq.wasm` file to the same directory that the webpack bundle is placed.

 ##### When the module looks for a file ending in `.wasm` file it is given the path to `jq.wasm` otherwise it returns the default path
 ```